Over the past few weeks I had the outstanding

 she paused briefly and released the pressure.
 Yes, she did this in front of hundreds of people while

-cameras were recording her and lives broadcasting the race to spectators
+cameras recorded her and broadcast the race to spectators

 worldwide.